sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_20_LectureOnVariablesInPython/Q_20_LectureOnVariablesInPython_Quiz.md

 **Description**

-a) Not a single time.

-b) Not two times.

-c) Not for three times.

-d) We can read & write any number of times from a variable.
+We can read & write any number of times from a variable.
 It is like a bag that we can use infinite number of times.

 ---
 ---